DISCOVER THE WONDER AND MAGIC OF EARLY EDUCATION AT CIRCLE OF FRIENDS

 We also believe that children learn best when using an emergent curriculum, as children take the lead in their learning and curriculum goals and objectives are taught through individualized instruction based on each child's developmental level and knowledge.
 The curriculum consists of activities and projects that reflect the interests of the children.
 Teachers observe the spontaneous curiosity of the children in their care, and then guide them through activities, providing them with projects and a learning environment that reflect their pursuits.
 Children are expected to learn through trial and error and are considered equal learners.
 Their play and projects are documented in their portfolios, which contain assessments, photographs and records of their own words, allowing teachers and parents to follow each child's progress as well as help children see their actions as meaningful.

 Our Toddler Program consist of two classrooms.
-The Turtle Classroom welcomes our youngest students that are one and two years of age and has ten children and two Teachers.
+The Turtle Classroom welcomes our youngest students that are one and two years of age and has eight children and two Teachers.
 The Pelican Classroom welcomes students who are two and three years of age and has twelve children and two Teachers.

 We believe toddlers learn best by doing, so we deliver first-hand experiences as a foundation for increasing their knowledge about our physical world.
 Using our multi-sensory approach, we encourage them to discover their world through their five senses.
 Children are provided with many learning opportunities which include tactile, sensory, and creative expression experiences in which the children are sure to get messy.
 In our program, the emphasis is placed on your child’s individuality and creativity, not the final product.